 New timers often overlook how they will dispose of garbage, and once garbage has accumulated especially with food leftover this will attract all kinds of predators and rodents.
 This is a vicious circle, once your garbage gets infested by rodents this will also attract predators, making the surrounding area extremely dangerous.

 - Burn pit for items which you can easily burn, do not burn plastic.

 As most of the cooking in an off-grid cabin will be done with an open flame this exposes you to the dangers of burning down the entire cabin.
-No matter how careful you are you will still need a fire extinguisher, this is especially true in case of old cabins as most of the material used in its construction is highly flammable.
+No matter how careful you are you will still need a fire extinguisher, this is especially true in the case of old cabins as most of the material used in its construction are highly flammable.
 I have seen a lot of people using fuel to start the fire faster, you do not need any fuel besides wood, putting extra fuel on the burning wood will literally backfire.